-Mandatory Sexual Harassment Training for Supervisors: Overview of Government Code Section 12950.1 (AB1825 & SB 1343) and practical guidance regarding Federal and State statutory laws regarding sexual harassment Government Code Section 12950.1 requires that by January 1, 2020, Stanislaus County offer at least 2 hours of interactive training and education regarding sexual harassment to all supervisory employees.
-It also requires new supervisors to attend this training within six months of an appointment to a supervisory position and existing employees to attend every two years.
-The County has identified those classifications that are required to attend this training and is developing an automated system to notify employees of the requirement and dates of training and to track compliance.
-The County currently offers this training through both in-person as well as online course.
-In addition to those in a supervisory classification, the law requires that all other employees receive at least 1 hour of training every two years and within the first 6 month of employment.
+Mandatory Sexual Harassment Training: Government Code Section 12950.1 (AB1825 & SB1343) requires that by January 1, 2021, every two years, non-supervisory employees must receive 1 hour of training and supervisors must receive 2 hours of training regarding sexual harassment.
+It also requires employees to be trained within six months of hire or appointment to a supervisory position.
+The County has identified those classifications that are required to attend the 2-hour supervisory version of the training and has developed an automated system to notify employees of the requirement and dates of training and to track compliance.
+The County currently offers this training through both in-person as well as online courses.
 Given the newness of the law, staff are closely monitoring the guidance issued by Department of Fair Employment and Housing regarding content and implementation.